syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 [holidays]:  An optional argument, which specifies an array of dates that are not to be counted as working days.

-> Note: If any argument is not a valid date, NETWORKDAYS returns the &#35;VALUE! error value.
+N> If any argument is not a valid date, NETWORKDAYS returns the &#35;VALUE! error value.